Invariance Learning in Deep Neural Networks with Differentiable Laplace Approximations: Additional Results and Experiments

-For the CIFAR-10 experiments we trained the ResNets for $200$ epochs on the full data with initial learning rate of $0.1$ using SGD with momentum of $0.9$ and cosine learning rate decay to $10^{-6}$ as common for ResNet training.
+For the CIFAR-10 experiments we trained the ResNets for $200$ epochs on the full data with initial learning rate of $0.1$ using SGD with momentum of $0.9$ and cosine learning rate decay to $10^{-6}$.
 We use a batch size of $250$ and accumulate gradients with respect to augmentation parameters for $M=5000$ data points using $S=20$ augmentation samples.
-We optimize $\augmentation$ using Adam~\citep{kingma2014adam} starting from epoch $10$ with learning rate $0.005$.
-All results are averaged across $3$ seeds.
-For the additional results in For Augerino~\citep{benton2020learning} we use the same learning rate, $0.005$ for \augmentation and default weight-decay of $10^{-4}$ as used in their experiments.
+We optimise $\augmentation$ using Adam~\citep{kingma2014adam} starting from epoch $10$ with learning rate $0.005$.
+For Augerino~\citep{benton2020learning} we use the same learning rate, $0.005$ for \augmentation and default weight-decay of $10^{-4}$ as used in their experiments.
 For the CIFAR-10 subset of data results in \cref{app:additional-subset-experiments}, we use the same hyperparameters but $[600, 400, 300, 250]$ epochs for subset sizes $[1000, 5000, 10000, 20000]$, respectively.
-Each experiment is repeated for three random seeds.
+We report the mean and one standard error over three seeds for all experiments.